TeaFlex/DiPiCar/doc/configuration-en.md

 ## creds folder
 You can access the credentials folder at `/etc/dipicar/creds`.

-This directory has for purpose to contain the credentials used by the dipicar server to offer HTTPS.
+This directory has for purpose to contain the credentials used by the DiPi Car server to offer HTTPS.
 If it doesn't contain either of `key.pem` and `cert.pem` files (or if any error related to the reading of these files occurs), the server will fallback to HTTP.

 To easily create these files, you can run this command: